ivaylopp/mdp-classwork-1/CONTRIBUTING.md

 ## Contributing

-Open a PR containing a link to the respective feature issue.
+Open a PR containing a link to the respective issue (feature request or bug report).